Medium/pipette/README.md

 If the sink received any data but has no specified encoding, this returns the straight buffer of data.

-Note that this method can return a defined (not `undefined`) value before the corresponding `data` event is emitted, particularly if the sink happens to be paused at the time the upstream stream is ended.
+Note that this method can return a defined (that is, not `undefined`) value before the corresponding `data` event is emitted, particularly if the sink happens to be paused at the time the upstream stream is ended.

 Also note that there is a bit of ambiguity with this method, in terms of differentiating a stream that got ended with no data ever received